solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 select * from winners order by name;
 ```

 As article on [Alphabetical Order](https://en.wikipedia.org/wiki/Alphabetical_order) in Wikipedia informs us, order of letters in the alphabet depends on the country.
-And even has been changed in some countries quite recently.
+And the order has been changed in some countries quite recently.
 This may result in a bit surprising orderings as some characters can even have equal standing in the order.
-And do you actually know what ordering your database server is using now?
+Do you actually know what ordering your database server is using now?

-Characters also need to be escaped, encoded and re-enconded multiple times as they travel with [URL encoding](https://www.w3schools.com/TagS/ref_urlencode.asp), [HTML encoding](https://www.w3schools.com/html/html_charset.asp) and many other forms of encoding.
+Characters also need to be escaped, encoded and re-enconded multiple times during their travel through servers and switches and lines of code.
+We do it with [URL encoding](https://www.w3schools.com/TagS/ref_urlencode.asp), [HTML encoding](https://www.w3schools.com/html/html_charset.asp) and many other forms of encoding.
 It is anything but easy to have everything working perfectly in a complex modern software system.

 ## Show me the money